- School data can be found on the SFUSD site

 - Before and after: ExCEL

-- Before: Morning Mandarin and Cantonese language programs
+- Before: Morning Mandarin language program

 - After: Afternoon Mandarin language program

 - After: Additionally, weekly piano, art, Academic Chess, drama, and LEGO Engineering classes are offered in 8-12 week sessions

 - Lakeshore Elementary is an ethnically and economically diverse urban school located across the street from beautiful Lake Merced.

 - Lakeshore takes pride in being one of SFUSD’s most ethnically, culturally, and economically diverse parent/student bodies.

 - See the SF Chronicle write-up (about halfway down the page)